Led by His Spirit

 And after the fire came a still, small voice.”
 1 Kings 19:9-12 BSB

-Many would think or even prefer to have God arrive in a mighty wind or anearthquake to know it is Him.
+Many would think or even prefer to have God arrive in a mighty wind or an earthquake.
+Then they would know it is Him!
 Instead, He allows Elijah to see God in a still small voice.
-Elijah received clear direction from God through this inner voice, telling Elijah his next steps which included anointing Elisha to replace him as prophet to Israel.
-God always comes His way, and since Pentecost, He comes within as an ever present help in time of trouble.
+Elijah received clear direction from God through this inner voice, telling Elijah his next steps, which included anointing Elisha to replace him as prophet to Israel.
+God always comes in His way.
+Now He comes within as an ever-present help in time of trouble.

-“God is our refuge and strength,va very presentb help in trouble.
-Therefore we will not fear though the earth gives way, though the mountains be moved into the heart of the sea,though its waters roar and foam, though the mountains tremble at its swelling."
+“God is our refuge and strength, a very present help in trouble.
+Therefore we will not fear though the earth gives way, though the mountains be moved into the heart of the sea, though its waters roar and foam, though the mountains tremble at its swelling."
 Psalm 46:1-3 ESV

 Evil is often loud, and darkness screams around us daily, but the Lord dwelling within believers chooses to speak in a still, small voice.
-As we quiet ourselves to hear Him, shutting out all the outside noise and clamor, we hear this voice telling us how to pray, how to walk, what to do.
-There are answers about anything we need from the Lord to walk in His specific path of life for each of us.
+Often iit it is a whisper, a brief thought that we know we would never have created.
+As we quiet ourselves to hear Him, shutting out all the outside noise and clamor, we hear this voice telling us how to pray, who to pray for, how to walk, and what to do.
+He has answers about anything we need from the Lord to walk in His specific path of life for each of us.

-We can learn to be tuned to the right spiritual channel, to hear Him without the static of our soul.
-Our soulish life not submitted to Him, our thoughts, will and emotions may cloud what God is telling us.
-His still, small voice becomes ever more clear as we are trained to listen, to have ears to hear what the spirit is saying to us.
-When we are given discernment about how to pray for another, we have the precious privilege of praying for the root of the matter, whether the person for whom we’re interceding knows it or not.
+We learn to be tuned to the right spiritual channel, to hear Him without the static of our soul.
+Our soulish life, when not submitted to Him, our thoughts, will, and emotions, may cloud what God is telling us, but His still, small voice becomes ever more clear as we are trained to listen.
+He grants us ears to hear what the spirit is saying.
+When we are given discernment about how to pray for another, we have the precious privilege of praying for the root of the matter.,

-God may direct us to keep that to ourselves, just like Peter, John, and James did, not discussing what they experienced with Jesus on the Mount of Transfiguration.
+The person for whom we’re interceding may not know, as God may direct us to keep that to ourselves.
+Peter, John, and James did not discuss what they experienced with Jesus on the Mount of Transfiguration.
+Some of us have lots of words, not all of which are edifying or in due season!
 Early on, when ministering to others, God told me, “Don’t tell all you know.”
 Jesus surely did not.
-Some of us have lots of words, not all of which are edifying and in season!
 He was teaching me discernment about what to share and not share, when to use words and when to wait in silence.
 I am still learning that.

 As we walk and learn of our Lord daily, our relationship with Him, like with all those we love, deepens in understanding.
 He already understands all about us and loves us just the same.
 Our Lord promises to reveal Himself to those who love Him.
-This is our greatest need, above all seeking Him in His kingdom of righteousness within.
-It’s what, long-ago, Mary was seeking at His feet.
+This is our greatest need, above all to seek Him and His kingdom of righteousness within.
+This is what, long-ago Mary was seeking as she sat at His feet while Martha was too busy to do so.
+I

 “As Jesus and his disciples were on their way, he came to a village where a woman named Martha opened her home to him.
 She had a sister called Mary, who sat at the Lord’s feet listening to what he said.